-While economic growth is necessary for increased employment and poverty reduction, further environmental goals include the mitigation of climate change, adaptation to climate change, the reduction of other pollutants, and a reversal of biodiversity loss and growing fresh water scarcity.
-Meeting these needs will be a challenge, but for many enterprises in the developing world, it also presents an opportunity.
+Many private sector development programmes aim to achieve economic as well as as environmental goals, including the mitigation of, and adaptation to, climate change, the reduction of pollutants, and a reversal of biodiversity loss and water scarcity.
+Meeting these needs can also be an opportunity for businesses in the developing world.

 - Macroeconomic reform in Vietnam on ecological and inclusive growth